-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 7.1 Does the law in your jurisdiction permit consolidation of separate arbitrations into a single arbitration proceeding?
 Are there any conditions which apply to consolidation?

-Section 16(1) of the 2010 Act allows for parties to agree to the consolidation of proceedings and to agree on the terms upon which such consolidation shall occur.
-In the absence of such agreement, the consolidation of proceedings is prohibited (Section 16(2)).
+Section 16(1) of the 2010 Act allows for parties to agree to consolidation proceedings and to agree on the terms upon which such consolidation shall occur.
+In the absence of such agreement, consolidation of proceedings is prohibited (section 16(2)).

 7.2 Does the law in your jurisdiction permit the joinder of additional parties to an arbitration which has already commenced?

 The 2010 Act does not permit an arbitrator to join additional parties to proceedings without agreement of the parties.
-However, the Rules of the Chartered Institute of Arbitrators (Irish Branch) and the UNCITRAL Arbitration Rules 2016 empower an arbitrator to join additional parties to such an arbitration.
+However, the Rules of the Chartered Institute of Arbitrators (Irish Branch) and the UNCITRAL Arbitration Rules 2016 provides an arbitrator with the power to join additional parties to such an arbitration.

 7.3 Does an arbitration agreement bind assignees or other third parties?

 A third party that is not a party to an arbitration agreement or award cannot be bound by the agreement or award.
-An arbitration agreement under the 2010 Act is construed in accordance with Option 1 of Article 7 of the UNCITRAL Model Law, which provides that it is an agreement "by the parties".
+An arbitration agreement under the 2010 Act is construed in accordance with Option 1 of Article 7 of the Model Law, which provides that it is an agreement "by the parties".
 There is no provision that authorises the agreement to extend to third parties.

 8 The tribunal